AnomalyInnovations/toolbeam-cli/README.md

 ------------------------------------------------------------------------------------

-Toolbeam converts your API into a native cross-platform mobile tool.
+Toolbeam instantly converts a microservice to a native mobile tool.
 A quick example:

-1. Take a GET API resource that returns a list of movies
+1. Take a GET API endpoint that returns a list of movies

    https://toolbeam-example-api-gqzlijbklg.now.sh/top_movies